 - Goals: What outcomes at the end of this project will move the department toward the vision?
 What will change about the department?
 What will change about the faculty?
 What will change about the professional formation of students?
 What will change nationally?
 Who will be impacted? - Objectives: What specific targets will impact achieving the stated goals?
 For example, if a goal is a faculty both well-equipped and enthusiastic to engage best practices in professional formation, what incentives are intended to be provided?
 Specific Actions: How will objectives be accomplished?
 For example, what will the process be for changing the faculty - Specific Actions: How will objectives be accomplished?
 For example, what will the process be for changing the faculty development incentive system?
 What is the theory of change; that is, substantiate how and why should these activities effect lasting change?
 How will the impacts of the activities be measured?
 How will the efforts be sustained in the long term, especially if there are changes in department leadership over time?
 Explain who will be responsible for which elements of the project.
 Be sure to cover what has been attempted previously in the literature, such that the proposed innovations of the RED activities are not repeated. - Research Plan: What will this project add to the knowledge base about creating change at the department level in engineering or computer science?
 What are the research questions you seek to answer?
 What educational or sociological theories speak to your research questions and the methodologies one might use to shape appropriate methods to answer the research questions posed?
 How will the achievement of the objectives and goals be measured?
 These measures can be qualitative or quantitative as appropriate to the question and theoretical orientation. - Barriers: What are the anticipated barriers in carrying out the project plans and achieving the specific objectives?
 What are the anticipated barriers to connecting research to practice?
-What contingency plans are in place to address these barriers?
-External Advisory Board (Required): How will an external advisory board (for the department or college) be used to - Examinal Advisory board (required).
-How will an external advisory board (for the department of conege) be used to advance the proposed plan?
-Who will be included and why, and how will they contribute to the project?
-Evaluation Plan Based on the theory of change and the desirable outcomes of the proposed revolution, enumerate - Evaluation Plan based on the theory of change and the desirable outcomes of the proposed revolution, endmerate appropriate indicators of success related to accomplishing the goals and objectives and a timeframe to seek measurable change. - Mentoring Plans: Explain how faculty will be mentored over the course of this project; what faculty development opportunities will be provided; and how they will be incentivized.
-Explain how graduate and undergraduate students will be involved in the project and how they will be mentored as part of the proposed departmental vision for revolution.
-Roadmap for Scaling and Adaptation: How will the new knowledge generated about departmental change be received and adapted by others?
+What contingency plans are in place to address these barriers? - External Advisory Board (Required): How will an external advisory board (for the department or college) be used to advance the proposed plan?
+Who will be included and why, and how will they contribute to the project? - Evaluation Plan: Based on the theory of change and the desirable outcomes of the proposed revolution, enumerate appropriate indicators of success related to accomplishing the goals and objectives and a timeframe to seek measurable change. - Mentoring Plans: Explain how faculty will be mentored over the course of this project; what faculty development opportunities will be provided; and how they will be incentivized.
+Explain how graduate and undergraduate students will be involved in the project and how they will be mentored as part of the proposed departmental vision for revolution. - Roadmap for Scaling and Adaptation: How will the new knowledge generated about departmental change be received and adapted by others?
 (This effort must go beyond traditional "dissemination" and include considerations of scalability and adaptability to achieve larger scale impacts.)
 How will partnerships be built and used to extend the work of this project to others?